-The Welsh Blood Service (WBS) is an operating division of Velindre University NHS Trust collecting voluntary, non-remunerated whole blood and blood component donations from public and providing the general guidance regarding appropriate blood component use in Health Boards throughout Donations processed and tested at the laboratories in WBS headquarters in Talbot Green, Llantrisant, before distribution to 20 customer hospitals throughout Wales.
+The Welsh Blood Service (WBS) is an operating division of Velindre University NHS Trust collecting voluntary, non-remunerated whole blood and blood component donations from the general public and providing advice and guidance regarding appropriate blood component use in Health Boards throughout Wales.
+Donations processed and tested at the laboratories are in WBS headquarters in Talbot Green, Llantrisant, before distribution to 20 customer hospitals throughout Wales.
 We have a Stock Holding Unit (SHU) and staff base in Wrexham, north Wales and also have staff based in Bangor, north Wales and Dafen, west Wales.
 The WBS laboratory services also include antenatal patient testing and a reference centre for complex immunohaematology investigations.

-WBS supports the solid organ and stem cell transplant programmes that run out of Cardiff and Vale University Health Board and manages the Welsh Bone Marrow Donor Registry, which provides haematopoietic stem cell products nationally and internationally and provides the UK National External Quality Assurance Scheme for Histocompatibility and Immuno-genetics (NEQAS) an international quality assessment service.
+We support the solid organ and stem cell transplant programmes that run out of Cardiff and Vale University Health Board and manage the Welsh Bone Marrow Donor Registry, which provides haematopoietic stem cell products nationally and internationally and provides the UK National External Quality Assurance Scheme for Histocompatibility and Immuno-genetics (NEQAS) an international quality assessment service.